yutannihilation/vdiffr/README.md

 ### ESS integration

-The next version of ESS will feature devtools integration.
-Include this in your config file to add vdiffr's Shiny app to the package development keymap.
-Call it with `C-c C-w C-v`.
+To use the Shiny app as part of ESS devtools integration with `C-c C-w C-v`, include something like this in your init file:

 ```lisp
 (defun ess-r-vdiffr-manage-cases ()